 Book Check Out For Parents

 We strongly encourage parents to visit our library to check out books.
-There is a wide variety of fiction and nonfiction books to enjoy with your preschoolers at home.
-Also, there is a parenting section of books that addresses many topics.
+There is a wide variety of fiction and nonfiction books to enjoy with your preschoolers at home as well as a parenting section of books that addresses many early childhood topics.
+Also, there are games and activities that you may borrow to play with your children.

-Parents are welcome to check out library books:
+Parents are welcome to come to the Isaacs Library to check out library books:

-- Parents may check out up to 5 books for up to 2 weeks.
+- Parents may check out up to 5 books and 2 games for up to 2 weeks.

-- There are no overdue fines; however, parents will be responsible to pay for lost or damaged books.
+- There are no overdue fines; however, parents will be responsible to pay for lost or damaged books or games.

 - Parents will need to register with the librarian and your telephone number will be used as your ID to check out books.